VerklegtNamskeidHR2024/Da-Project/Skyrslur/Dagbaekur/End-Of-Day-10.12.md

 Yeabsira:\
-I worked fisrt on fixing the use cases and requriments according to our code then i start working on commenting on the code we wrote. i came at 9:00 and left at.\
+I worked fisrt on fixing the use cases and requriments according to our code then i start working on commenting on the code we wrote. i came at 9:00 and left at 6:00.\

 Kormákur:\